aarblaster/light-dramaturgy/_posts/2025-08-23-Ethics-Documents.md

   - phd-process
 ---

-## Ethics Approvals

-I have successfully received ethics approval on this project.
+I have successfully received ethics approval for my PhD.
-To ensure participants can access the Participant Information Sheets easily and for prosterity,
+To ensure participants can access the Participant Information Sheets easily and for posterity, I thought it would be a good idea to have them available on this site.

 The following files are available:
 - [Interview Participant Information Sheet](/files/2025-08-18_Participant_Project_Information_Sheet_-Non-Anonymous-_Staff_And_Pgr_Act_June2024_Arblaster.pdf)